IHTSDO/confluence-html-to-markdown/append-content-tool.md

 The `append-content.py` script can:
 - **Add feedback links** to all text files in a directory
+- **Automatically extract page titles** from H1 headers and include them in feedback URLs
 - **Remove specific feedback links** that match a document name
 - **Remove all feedback links** regardless of document name
 - Support **dry-run mode** to preview changes
 - Filter files by **pattern matching**
 - Handle **duplicate detection** and **smart cleanup**
+- **URL-encode page titles** to handle special characters properly
+- **Fallback to filename** when no H1 header is found

 ## Quick Start